Using Multiple Versions of R Concurrently

 /var/lib/rstudio-server/r-versions

 This file is later read by the various RStudio Pro processes responsible for displaying and switching between R versions.
 If you aren’t seeing the R versions look and work as you expect, the content of this file can give you some insight into RStudio Pro’s understanding of your system’s configuration.
-If you’re unable to resolve the issue, include the contents of the file when submitting a support ticket to .
+If you’re unable to resolve the issue, include the contents of the file when submitting a support ticket to support@posit.co.

-Note that the JSON format of the r-versions file is subject to change between Workbench versions, so avoid reading or using it in automated tooling.
+file is subject to change between Workbench versions, so avoid reading or using it in automated tooling.

-The r-versions file must be available on all nodes that run RStudio Pro Sessions.
-We don’t generally recommend changing its location, but if you need to do so in order to mount it on RStudio Pro Session nodes, you can do via the r-versions-path option as in the following example:
+file must be available on all nodes that run RStudio Pro Sessions.
+We don’t generally recommend changing its location, but if you need to do so in order to mount it on RStudio Pro Session nodes, you can do via the r-versions-path

 /etc/rstudio/rserver.conf